Global Business Cycle Indicators

 Please download related PDFs on the upper right corner of this page.

-- The Conference Board CEI for France, a measure of current economic activity, declined in September.
-The index decreased 0.1 percent (about a -0.2 percent annual rate) between March and September, a marginal improvement from its decline of 0.2 percent (about a -0.4 percent annual rate) over the previous six months.
-In addition, the strengths among the coincident indicators have become more widespread than weaknesses during the last six months.
-Meanwhile, real GDP contracted at 0.6 percent (annual rate) in the third quarter, after advancing 2.2 percent (annual rate) in the second quarter.
+- The Conference Board CEI for France, a measure of current economic activity, was unchanged in December.
+The index was revised upward between August and November, after fourth quarter employee and wage and salaries data became available.
+The index increased 0.2 percent (about a 0.4 percent annual rate) between June and December 2013, a reversal from its decline in the previous six months.
+In addition, the strengths among the coincident indicators have become very widespread in the last six months with all components advancing.
+Meanwhile, real GDP increased 1.2 percent (annual rate) in the fourth quarter of 2013, after contracting at 0.2 percent (annul rate) in the third quarter.

-- The upward trend in the LEI for France has slowed in recent months, though the six-month growth rate remains positive.
-Meanwhile, the CEI has been essentially flat over the past year but its six-month growth rate has turned negative in recent months.
-Taken together, the recent behavior of the composite indexes suggests that economic activity is likely to make slow progress in near term.
+- The LEI for France has been essentially advancing throughout 2013, but its six-month growth rate moderately slowed in the second half of the year.
+Meanwhile, the CEI has been relatively flat for the past year, but its six-month growth rate has become slightly positive in recent months.
+Taken together, the recent behavior of the composite indexes suggests that the contraction in economic activity will likely continue to ease in early 2014.